 Our office has extensive experience working with couples and individuals from over 30 different countries who seek to build their families through Gestational Surrogacy.
 As long as the Gestational Carrier is a resident of Texas, jurisdiction is proper in Texas.
 One significant benefit of working with our office is that you will never be required to appear in Court as we present all affidavits to the Court on your behalf.
-Our experience working with the Texas Bureau of Vital Statistics, the U.S. Department of State, U.S. Social Security Administration, and Embassy and Consulate Office means that you will be able to return to your country with your newborn child as quickly as possible.
+Our experience working with the Texas Bureau of Vital Statistics, the U.S. Department of State, U.S. Social Security Administration and various Embassy and Consulate Offices means that you will be able to return to your country with your newborn child as quickly as possible.

 Our office handles the necessary legal process in its entirety from drafting the Gestational Agreement to securing a Pre-Birth Order and/or finalizing your legal parentage.
 We also act as a liaison for you at the hospital where your child will be delivered.
 Additionally, we can also work with an attorney in your home country if special provisions for parentage or citizenship are necessary.

 Texas law provides for the entry of a Pre-Birth Order that validates the Gestational Agreement entered into between married Intended Parents (heterosexual and same-sex couples), a Gestational Carrier, and, if applicable, her Spouse.

 We will prepare a Gestational Agreement that conforms to the discussions and desires of the parties, and then submit the Agreement to the Intended Parent(s) for review.
 The Gestational Carrier will have separate legal counsel to review the Agreement with her.
 Upon execution of the Agreement, we will submit a legal clearance letter to the IVF physician authorizing the embryo transfer.
 The Intended Parents and Gestational Carrier can then proceed with the next step in the medical process.